UtahEFD/DEID/README.md

 run('main/run_deid_processing.m')

-This will generate example output files in:
+Outputs will be saved to:

 example_output/